Orizaba

-Orizaba (/es/, Otomi: Mbo'ñu) is a city and municipality in the Mexican state of Veracruz.
+Orizaba (/es/, Nahuatl: Ahuilizapan, Otomi: Mbo'ñu) is a city and municipality in the Mexican state of Veracruz.
 It is located 20 km west of its sister city Córdoba, and is adjacent to Río Blanco and Ixtaczoquitlán, on Federal Highways 180 and 190.
 The city had a 2020 census population of 120,500 and is almost coextensive with its small municipality, with only a few small areas outside the city.
 The municipality, with an area of 27.97 km^{2} (10.799 sq mi), had a population of 123,182.
 While the metropolitan area of Orizaba has a population of 462,261 as 2020.

 In 2015, Orizaba earned the designation of Pueblo Mágico from Mexico's federal government and celebrated the 10-year anniversary of this designation in October of 2025.
 The Pueblo Mágico program grants this designation to towns that offer visitors "cultural richness, historical relevance, cuisine, art crafts, and great hospitality."

 In the town of Ixhuatlancillo north of Orizaba, and in a large mountainous area to the south (the Sierra de Zongolica), live many thousands of people who speak a variant of Nahuatl which is often called Orizaba Nahuatl (ISO code nlv).